 We are located near Richmond, Virginia and delight in sharing the joy of bengals with others.
 We hand raise just a few litters each year, for the joy of doing so and in an effort to sustain and improve the breed for the next generation.
 We regularly show, attend breeding education events, and contribute samples to research.
-While we do charge adoption/ re-homing fees, we do not profit.
-Because we already “operate” at a loss, fees are non-negotiable.
-Fees reflect actual cattery costs, and take into consideration specific animal qualities.
-Fees are often between $900-$1500.
+Our adoption/ re-homing fees reflect actual cattery costs, and take into consideration specific animal qualities.

-There are many breeder “scammers” out there, and adopters are wise to be wary.
-We encourage potential adopters to visit us at an East Coast cat show, where you can visit our award winning cats in person, or validate our existence with other breeders and on the internet.
+There are many “scammers” out there, and adopters are wise to be wary.
+We encourage potential adopters to meet us at a cat show and validate our existence with other breeders and on the internet.

 What is a bengal anyway?

-Bengals are an athletic domestic cat characterized by a spotted coat.The International Cat association’s bengal “standard” includes but is not limited to:
+Bengals are athletic domestic cats with spotted or marbled coats.The International Cat association’s bengal “standard” includes but is not limited to:

 - A broad, modified wedge head with pronounced whisker pads